 Whole grain flours are prized for their toasty, earthy flavors.
-Packed with plenty of fiber and nutrients, their natural complexity is a perfect match for slow-fermented sourdough bread.
+Packed with plenty of fiber and nutrients, their natural complexity is a perfect match for any slow-fermented sourdough bread recipe.
 However, in bread baking there are rules…

 You can’t just swap white flour for whole wheat flour and expect the same results (unless you like dry and dense bread).
 Adjustments need to be made.